BBAltimate/AltiumProject/Readme.md

 Moving further: The board was in-house manufactured using milling machine.
 Link to the website of mill machine is provided in case you want to have a look at the machine.
 For all project related documents one can refer the wiki section of the project.
 Once the designing is done.
 Gerber files are generated.
-How to generated the gerb files in Altium Designer: https://www.altium.com/documentation/altium-designer/workspacemanager-dlg-gerbersetup-formgerber-setup-ad
+How to generate the gerb files in Altium Designer: https://www.altium.com/documentation/altium-designer/workspacemanager-dlg-gerbersetup-formgerber-setup-ad
 One can manufacture the board anywhere in the world with PCB board manufacturing capability.
 I used Milling Machine to manufacture my board.